croweman9/UdacityML/README.md

 #### Reinforcement Learning
 Quadcopter - Teach a drone to fly itself

+## Final Project
-#### Capstone Project
+#### Personal Project Choice
-My own personal project - Lower Back Pain classification in Medical Practice - Includes R + Python code - Final Report does not include the a-priori analysis that I have included within my R-code
+Lower Back Pain classification in Medical Practice - Includes R + Python code - Final Report does not include the a-priori analysis that I have included within my R-code